anubhav-18/Weather_App/README.md

 3. **Clone the repository**

    - Sign up for an API key from a weather data provider (e.g., OpenWeatherMap).
-   - Add the API key to your project by creating a constants.dart file in the lib directory and define your key.
+   - Add the API key to your project by creating a apikey.dart file in the lib directory and define your key.

 4. **Clone the repository**